cschpc/elmfire-on-KNL/Reports/Optimization.md

 The MPI program relies heavily on variables placed in the global or module namespaces.
 In order to correctly parallelize the code using OpenMP all of these variables had to be identified and declared as being thread private, otherwise the correctness of the output could not be guaranteed.
 To correctly identify the variables that needed to be shared we used the Intel Inspector memory and thread debugger.

 <!-- relies on reductions and atomic operations -->
-The code also does a significant amount of reduction type operations, either values that are reduced into a single variable or values in an array that get modified by multiple threads.
-When transitioning the code to a more thread parallel programming model, these operations cause significant race conditions that compromise the validity of the results.
+The code also does a large number of reduction type operations, either values that are reduced into a single variable or values in an array that get modified by multiple threads.
+When transitioning the code to a more thread parallel programming model, these operations cause serious race conditions that compromise the validity of the results.
 OpenMP parallel regions does support reduction operations for both scalar and array type variables, using this OpenMP will create a private copy of the variables for each thread and then at the end of the region the local copies will be reduced into the original variable.
-The issue with this approach is that the reductions of arrays requires that each thread allocates its own copy of the array leading to a significant increase in the memory usage and the requirement to set a large OpenMP stack size for each thread.
+The issue with this approach is that the reductions of arrays requires that each thread allocates its own copy of the array leading to a increase in the memory usage and the requirement to set a large OpenMP stack size for each thread.

 The main parts of the code doing reductions to arrays is the I/O and the part of the code that updates each particles effect on the field.
 The I/O functions are only called at specific intervals and as such are not as performance critical, in this case we solved the reductions into arrays using OpenMP atomic statements as not to increase the need for a large OpenMP stack size.
 The part that updates the effect the particles have on the field updates not only the cell which the current particle resides in but also adjacent cells, when doing this in a shared memory parallel case multiple threads can easily end up wanting to update the same cells at the same time.
 Since we also determined this function is one of the ones where the majority of the time is spent we cannot solve these race conditions by applying atomic operations to these update since the performance penalty would be to great.
 In this case we need to use OpenMP reduction cause, even though it comes with an increase in the memory usage.